29next/developer-docs/docs/api/campaigns.md

 # Campaigns API

 Campaigns App opens up new possibilities for frontend developers to easily create complex external campaign flows using Javascript, **no backend server-side integration required**.

-The Campaigns App provides an easy to use CORS enabled API that follows the best practices for integrating to our Admin API for an [External Checkout Flow](/docs/api/admin/guides/external-checkout.md) simplifying reducing the amount of development required and common pitfalls.
+The Campaigns App provides an easy to use CORS enabled API that follows the best practices for integrating to our Admin API for an [External Checkout Flow](/docs/api/admin/guides/external-checkout.md).

 ### Campaigns App API
 Campaigns App API is available through the **Campaigns App**.
 To enable, install the Campaigns App in your store from the Apps view.